 The Flintlock Valley Shooting Range is a partnership between the N.C.
 Wildlife Resource Commission and U.S. Forest Service.

-Cost: Daily pass fee $10 per person per day; annual pass $60 per year.
+Cost: Passes are NOT available for purchase at range.
+Daily pass fee $10 per person per day; annual pass $60 per year.
 Passes my be purchased from:

 U.S. Forest Service Information